Kim–Xi meetings: Fourth meeting

-Kim Jong-un met with Xi Jinping in Beijing on January 7–10, 2019.
+Kim Jong Un met with Xi Jinping in Beijing on January 7–10, 2019.
 The trip began on Kim's 35th birthday.
-It is suspected by many that Kim Jong-un was briefing Xi Jinping on the upcoming Trump-Kim summit in Hanoi, Vietnam and seeking advice.
+It is suspected by many that Kim Jong Un was briefing Xi Jinping on the upcoming Trump-Kim summit in Hanoi, Vietnam and seeking advice.
 Kim transited China via train during the journey to Vietnam.

 Fifth meeting

-Xi Jinping visited Kim Jong-un in the North Korean capital of Pyongyang on 20–21 June 2019.
-It was the first official visit by a Chinese leader to the country since Hu Jintao's visit 14 years prior and the first one for Xi personally since his visit to North Korea as Vice President and Politburo Standing Committee member in 2008.
+Xi Jinping visited Kim Jong Un in the North Korean capital of Pyongyang on June 20–21, 2019.
+It was the first official visit by a Chinese leader to the country since Hu Jintao's visit 14 years prior and the first one for Xi personally since his visit to North Korea as Vice President and CCP Politburo Standing Committee member in 2008.
 Xi Jinping was met at Pyongyang International Airport by Chairman Kim where he received full military honours including a 21-gun salute and a march-past by the Supreme Guard Command Honor Guard Battalion and the Central Military Band of the Korean People's Army.
 He also became the first Chinese leader to visit the Kumsusan Palace of the Sun.
 The following evening, Xi and Kim witnessed a performance of the Korean People's Army State Merited Chorus and Symphony Orchestra at the reopening of the 2019 Arirang Mass Games at Rungrado 1st of May Stadium.

+Sixth meeting

+On September 2, 2025, Kim Jong Un, accompanied by many other North Korean dignitaries, traveled to Beijing by special train to attend the 80th anniversary of the China Victory Day Parade, marking his first visit to China since 2019, as well as the first time he attended a multilateral event.
+At about 8:18 am on September 3, Kim Jong Un arrived at Duanmen Gate on the north side of Tiananmen Square to attend the military parade.
+During the visit, he met with Chinese leader Xi Jinping.